 Physio Clinic Lead - Loughborough University Physio Clinic

-We support mental health by recognising every aspect of an individual’s life, not just their studies or sport.
-By fully understanding each person, we create a culture where mental health and worries can be openly discussed, free from judgment.
+Taking action looks like recognising the whole person, not just their studies or sport.
+By taking time to understand each individual, we create a culture where mental health and worries can be openly discussed, free from judgement

 A head shot of Sabrina Cox